Sexual harassment: In the workplace

 Surveys vary widely in determining how frequently sexual harassment occurs in workplaces.
 A well-regarded 2003 meta-survey concluded that about 58% of women have been sexually harassed at work.
 Another survey concluded that 13% of male employees have been harassed at work.
 In a 2024 study, 42% of transgender employees reported having been sexually harassed at work.
 Women made 78.2% of the workplace sexual harassment complaints filed with the EEOC from 2018 to 2021.
-Only about 30% of workplace sexual harassment victims tell their supervisor or union representative about the harassment, and only 6-13% ever file a formal complaint.
-Managers often relabel sexual harassment claims as mere interpersonal disagreements and retaliation is common.
-Thus 43.5% of EEOC sexual harassment complaints included retaliation complaints in 2018–2021.
+Only about 30% of workplace sexual harassment victims tell their supervisor or union representative about the harassment.
+Only 6–13% ever file a formal complaint.
+Managers often relabel sexual harassment claims as mere interpersonal disagreements, and retaliation is common.
+Thus, 43.5% of EEOC sexual harassment complaints included retaliation complaints in 2018–2021.
 A survey of harassment case plaintiffs found that 24% had been fired for complaining of harassment, and another 42% had resigned due to the harassment.

 Most workplace sexual harassment is perpetrated by coworkers or peers rather than managers.
 Workplace culture is one of the strongest determining factors for sexual harassment: sexual harassment is more likely in fields that are seen as traditionally masculine, or companies where men outnumber women, or leadership is dominated by men.
-Organizational tolerance of harassment, sexism, or alcohol use, and institutions with strong power hierarchies also increase the likelihood of harassment.
+Organizational tolerance of harassment, sexism, or alcohol use, and institutions with strong power hierarchies, also increase the likelihood of harassment.
 Based on data from the EEOC, the industries with the most sexual harassment reports between 2005 and 2015 were restaurant and hospitality, health care, academia, and the military.
 Sources of harassment vary widely by industry.
 For nurses, 58% have been harassed by a patient, 26% by a colleague, and 19% by a patient's acquaintances.
 In the U.S. military, 60% of sexual harassment is caused by a supervisor.
-For restaurant industry employees, around 66% of women and 50% of men have been sexually harassed by management, and around 80% of women and 55% of men had been sexually harassed by customers.
+For restaurant industry employees, around 66% of women and 50% of men have been sexually harassed by management, and around 80% of women and 55% of men have been sexually harassed by customers.

 Most sexual harassment at work takes the form of gender harassment.
 A far smaller number of harassment victims report experiencing sexual coercion at work: this was about 4% of women surveyed across factory settings and academia in 1997.
 Workplace sexual harassment is frequently repeated, with less than a third of victims describing harassment as a one-time occurrence, and many stating it had lasted for weeks to months.
-Whether sexual harassment incidents include physical harassment usually depends on industry: around 50% of sexual harassment complaints by blue-collar workers included a physical component, compared to 32% of complaints by managers.
-A study of harassment legal cases in 1986-1995 found that more than half of their instances of workplace harassment happened entirely outside of the normal workplace, with a third including letters, phone calls, or visits to the victim's house.
+Whether sexual harassment incidents include physical harassment usually depends on the industry: around 50% of sexual harassment complaints by blue-collar workers included a physical component, compared to 32% of complaints by managers.
+A study of harassment cases in 1986-1995 found that more than half of the instances of workplace harassment occurred entirely outside the workplace, with a third involving letters, phone calls, or visits to the victim's home.